bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.11.3 =
+* Tweak - Improve feedback when a non-default form action is selected and WC is installed
+* Tweak - The WC refund coupon codes are crossed out is in the booking lists if they are no longer valid
+* Fix - Cannot update event availability to 0
+* Fix - Missing js dependencies in backend non Booking Activities screens
+* Fix - Reschedule booking form must prevents from selecting multiple events
+* Fix - Prevent users from changing quantity beyond selected events' availability in booking forms
+* Fix - Calendars filter in backend bookings page may no longer be taken into account after a few manipulations

 = 1.11.2 - 2021/05/31 =
 * Tweak - Show the active bookings number of the selected status only on calendars showing booked events only